-- The percentage of CYP with input from a paediatrician with expertise in the first year of care was 100% in 2021 above regional and national average.
-In 2022, this figure was 86%.
-Additionally, the percentage of CYP with input from an epilepsy specialist nurse in their first year of care has decreased to 50% in 2021 then increased to 91% in 2022 above national and regional averages. - In 2022, the percentage of CYP that were seen by a paediatrician with expertise in epilepsy within 2 weeks of first referral increased to 36% and 2-4 weeks of first referral in 2022, above regional and national averages.
+- The percentage of CYP with input from a paediatrician with expertise in the first year of care was 100% in 2021, above regional and national averages; in 2022, this figure was 86%.
+Additionally, the percentage of CYP with input from an epilepsy specialist nurse in their first year of care decreased to 50% in 2021 then increased to 91% in 2022, above national and regional averages. - In 2022, the percentage of CYP who were seen by a paediatrician with expertise in epilepsy within 2 weeks of first referral increased to 36% in 0-2 weeks and 14% in 2-4 weeks in 2022, above regional and national averages.